easy-edx/edx-documentation/en_us/install_operations/source/CSMH.rst

 These changes took place for the edx.org and edX Edge sites during the first two weeks of March 2016.

-All Open edX installations that use the latest software available on the master branch of the edx-platform repository, including devstack installations, must also complete this migration.
+.. important::  All Open edX installations that use **the latest version** available on the master branch of the edx-platform repository, including devstack installations, must also perform these changes.

 .. contents::
    :local:
    :depth: 1

-.. note:: This change to the ``courseware_studentmodulehistory`` database table will be required during the upgrade to the Open edX Eucalyptus release.
+.. note:: No changes are required or supported at this time for Open edX installations that use the **Dogwood release**.
+The changes needed for the ``courseware_studentmodulehistory`` table will be required during the upgrade to the Open edX Eucalyptus release.
- It is not required or supported for the Dogwood release.

 ****************************
 Why Is a Migration Needed?
 ****************************

-The ``courseware_studentmodulehistory`` database table contains a record for each attempt learners make to answer ``problem`` type XBlocks correctly.
+The ``courseware_studentmodulehistory`` database table contains a record for each attempt that learners make to answer ``problem`` type XBlocks correctly.
 This database table is a standard ``StudentModuleHistory`` Django model.
-It has an ``id`` column with a type of signed integer, and therefore has a maximum capacity of 2,147,483,647 records.
+It has an ``id`` column with a type of 32-bit signed integer, and therefore has a maximum capacity of 2,147,483,647 records.

 Typically, ``courseware_studentmodulehistory`` is the largest table in the database.
 On the edx.org site, 20,000 to 80,000 records are written to this